1928 Indianapolis 500: Wednesday May 30

-Two drivers, Wilbur Shaw and Jimmy Hill, received permission to qualify their cars at 5:00 a.m. on race morning.
+Two drivers, Wilbur Shaw and Jim Hill, received permission to qualify their cars at 5:00 a.m. on race morning.
 However, only Shaw took to the track.
 Shaw put Peter DePaolo's car in the field, a car repaired after the crash on Saturday.
 DePaolo was brought to the track by an ambulance, and cheered on the team lying on a stretcher trackside.

-During practice runs just before the race, L. L. Corum and Dutch Bauman crashed their cars.
+During practice runs just before the race, L. L. Corum and Dutch Baumann crashed their cars.
 Corum crashed in turn three.
-Bauman lost control in turn two and wrecked, but was not injured.
+Baumann lost control in turn two and wrecked, but was not injured.
 Both cars were too damaged to race and both cars were withdrawn before the race started.